ivedeneev/ABN-AMRO-Test-Assignment/README.md

 - MVVM architecture is being used
 - ViewModel accepts actions and modifies its state.
 No external modifications are allowed.
 - For real app i would add swiftlint and code generation tools for licalized strings and resources (swiwtgen or r.swift)
+- For real app i would implement proper design system with all fonts and colors